GATSBY ATTIRE FOR MEN

 Gloves are another detail that can make your Great Gatsby look come together.
 White gloves for formal events were almost always worn.
 Colored cotton or leather gloves were common for day use.

 It’s not difficult to dress the part of the Great Gatsby.
-With a little attention to details, you too can be as impressive as the Great Jay Gatsby!
+With a little attention to detail, you too can be as impressive as the Great Jay Gatsby!